minus34/gnaf-loader/README.md

 primary and foreign keys set.
 * `--raw-unlogged` creates unlogged raw GNAF tables, speeding up the import.
 Defaults to off.
 Only specify this option if you don't care about the raw data tables after the import - they will be lost if the server crashes!
 * `--max-processes` specifies the maximum number of parallel processes to use for the data load.
 Set this to the number of cores on the Postgres server minus 2, but limit to 12 if 16+ cores - there is minimal benefit beyond 12.
 Defaults to 6.
-* `--boundary-tag` tags all addresses with admin boundary IDs for creating aggregates and choropleth maps.
+* `--boundary-tag` tags all addresses with some of the key admin boundary IDs for creating aggregates and choropleth maps.

 ### Example Command Line Arguments
 * Local Postgres server: `python load-gnaf.py --gnaf-tables-path="C:\temp\psma_201602\G-NAF" --admin-bdys-path="C:\temp\psma_201602\Administrative Boundaries"` Loads the GNAF tables to a Postgres server running locally.
 GNAF archives have been extracted to the folder `C:\temp\psma_201602\G-NAF`, and admin boundaries have been extracted to the `C:\temp\psma_201602\Administrative Boundaries` folder.